 Before you enter the water you are briefed in animal encounter etiquette.
 Your guides explain that when encountering a pod of wild dolphins you are to join the pod, swim along with them so they don’t feel threatened and they will accept your presence.
 Join the pod??
 I’ll be accepted as a dolphin??
 It’s as if sprouting a dorsal fin and swimming off into the deep blue sea hasn’t been my wildest lifelong dream!

 Because it’s basically silent underwater, this shouldn’t be too much of a chore but you will need to pay attention.
-When in the dolphin pods, and if you get the chance at a whale encounter, in between your own squeals of delight you will be able to hear the animals communicating with each other quite clearly.
+When in the dolphin pods, and if you get the chance at a whale encounter, in between your own squeals of delight you’ll be able to hear the animals communicating with each other quite clearly.
 That right there was one of the coolest experiences of my life and something that I think a lot of people missed.
 Besides, I speak whale and you wouldn’t believe the conversation I overheard… wow…

 First of all, it’s against federal and state wildlife conservation laws to disturb these animals in any way which, surprise surprise, includes touching.
 Do you really want to go viral?
 I didn’t think so.

 Second of all, have some respect for cryin’ out loud.
 It would be like a raccoon busting your door down, finding you half asleep on the couch watching reruns of Seinfeld, and poking at you with its little raccoon hand.
 Actually, that sounds kind of cute.
-OK I’m going to change raccoon to bear and I’m going to change Seinfeld to The Shining so that when it pokes you with its giant clawed hand your heart stops and you scream bloody murder while you wet yourself.
+OK I’m going to change raccoon to bear and I’m going to change Seinfeld to The Shining so that when it pokes you with its giant clawed hand your heart stops and you wet yourself.